Home warranties usually cover toilet repairs and replacements tied to normal wear and tear.

 Home warranty claim process for toilet repairs

-- Gather your info: Have your contract number, a clear description of the problem and any supporting documents (like photos or maintenance records).
+- Gather your info: Have your contract number, a clear description of the problem and any supporting documents (like photos or prior maintenance records).

 - Contact your provider: File a claim through their website or by phone.
 Give all the details about your toilet issue.